 Learn how to make a personalized stitched Pencil Holder for your desk.
 A simple DIY craft tutorial idea to get you back to school.

 One of my very favorite patterns is chevron.
 I figured that pattern would be pretty simple to create so I just jumped in.
 I did a little bit of math counting the holes in one row around the holder to figure out how many stitches I should go up and down for the points of the chevron.
-DMC Floss includes three strands, so I cut the length I wanted which was about the length of my arm, and then separated the strand into 2 pieces.
+DMC Floss includes three strands, so I cut a length of floss about as long as my arm and then separated the strand into 2 pieces.
 So there were 3 strands in each length.
 Then I started stitching.

 Here is what my first chevron row looked like.

 The further down the holder you go it is a little bit more difficult to get your fingers to do what you want them too.
 So keep that in mind when you are creating your pattern.
-I only did one more chevron pattern below the first and that bottom row of circles, were the most difficult to make.
+I only did one more chevron pattern below the first and that bottom row of circles was the most difficult to make.

-When you make a stitched pencil holder what pattern or colors will you use?
+What colors will you stitch your pencil holder?
 Share and leave a comment below!